 A total of 137 patients from 25 treatment centers across the Northeast Amyotrophic Lateral Sclerosis consortium (NEALS) were randomized in a 2:1 ratio to treatment (n= 89) and placebo (n= 48).
 Patients in the treatment arm received a combined powdered oral formulation sachet of 3 grams (PB) and 1 gram of (TURSO) once a day for three weeks, and then up to twice daily (one sachet twice a day) thereafter.
 To be included in CENTAUR, patients had to be diagnosed with sporadic or familial ALS, with a symptom onset of 18-months or less, SVC greater than 60% and were allowed to be naïve, or on a stable dose of riluzole for at least 30 days.
 Patients were allowed to initiate edaravone during the study, which was approved by the FDA after the start of the CENTAUR trial.
 Overall, at baseline the mITT population had an average ALSFRS-R score of 36, an average ALS duration of six months since diagnosis, and 27% had bulbar-onset ALS.
 The average age of participants in the trial was 58 years, with most participants in the trial identifying as male (69%) and white (95%).
-And white (95%).

-The primary efficacy endpoint of the CENTAUR trial was the rate of decline in the ALSFRS-R total score at the end of the 24 weeks using a linear mixed model assumption adjusting for age and pre-baseline ALSFRS-R slope.47 Secondary outcomes included rate of decline in isometric muscle strength assessed by ATLIS; respiratory function assessed by SVC; and the plasma phosphorylated neurofilament heavy chain H subunit levels (pNF-H) biomarker.
+The primary efficacy endpoint of the CENTAUR trial was the rate of decline in the ALSFRS-R total score at the end of the 24 weeks using a linear mixed model assumption adjusting for age and pre-baseline ALSFRS-R slope.
+Secondary outcomes included rate of decline in isometric muscle strength assessed by ATLIS; respiratory function assessed by SVC; and the plasma phosphorylated neurofilament heavy chain H subunit levels (pNF-H) biomarker.
 The minimal clinical important difference (MCID) is not established for any of these secondary outcomes in ALS.

 The main secondary outcome related to survival is a composite of time to death, tracheostomy, or permanent ventilation.
 The results of the primary efficacy endpoint are reported in the main section of the report.
 All secondary outcomes from CENTAUR-which include ATLIS, SVC, pNF-H biomarker, time to death, tracheostomy or PAV, death alone, and hospitalizations-are reported below.
 Data from CENTAUR is supplemented by the FDA briefing document and slide presentations from the FDA Advisory Committee Meeting.
-49-51 eligible to enter the OLE, 90 participants (92%) enrolled, including 56 from the original treatment arm and 34 from the original placebo arm of the CENTAUR trial.47
+49-51